k00mi/gitaly/design/README.md

 Of course there are details to fully flesh out.
 Particularly failure modes for when a write fails or when the daemon crashes while performing this write.

-For brevity I rather not do it here, but just to throw some food for thought: we could be really agressive to evict caches when we get a write by pushing a delayed queue into Redis and keeping it from happening with a hearbeat until we finish the write, worse case scenario we would be evicting a cache that is actually valid and it would be reloaded on a client request.
+For brevity I rather not do it here, but just to throw some food for thought: we could be really aggressive to evict caches when we get a write by pushing a delayed queue into Redis and keeping it from happening with a heartbeat until we finish the write, worse case scenario we would be evicting a cache that is actually valid and it would be reloaded on a client request.

+### Stage three: let's start talking protocols

+Since we got this far, I would like to take this opportunity to start talking a bit on how do I envision this in the long run.

+Up to this point we probably removed a lot of the pain points of performance in the application by keeping those pesky refs in memory, but that is not all there is.
+If we want to keep scaling and keep getting more and more load we need to understand how our clients behave, we need to be smarter and we need to be one step ahead of them.

+Just basing myself in anecdotal evidence.

 ![Final architecture](design/img/07-git-access-layer-final-architecture.png)